Thought-Forms: Created by meditation

-The authors write that the thought-form shown in Fig. 41 was accompanied by "the devotional aspiration" to that Logos may thus be manifested through the man in meditation.
-It is this religious feeling gives a "pale blue" shade to the five-pointed star.
+The authors write that the thought-form shown in Fig. 41 was accompanied by "the devotional aspiration" so that Logos may thus be manifested through the man in meditation.
+This religious feeling gives a "pale blue" shade to the five-pointed star.
 This form has been used "for many ages as a symbol of God manifest in man."

 Created by music

 Plate M showing the form created by music of Mendelssohn "depicts yellow, red, blue and green lines rising out of a church."
 This, as the authors explain, "signifies the movement of one of the parts of the melody, the four moving approximately together denoting the treble, alto, tenor and bass respectively."
 Moreover, "the scalloped edging surrounding the whole is the result of various flourishes and arpeggios, and the floating crescents in the centre represent isolated or staccato chords."

 On Plate G depicts a musical form to the piece by Gounod.
 Describing a musical form "created" by Wagner (on Plate W), the authors note in it the likeness to the "successively retreating" ramparts of a mountain, "and it is heightened by the billowy masses of cloud which roll between the crags and give the effect of perspective."